hash-bang/Spark-MagicLoad/README.md

 Magic Loader
 ============

+**NOTE: THIS MODULE IS BROKEN IN THE LATEST CODEIGNITER RELEASE - DO NOT USE UNTIL FUTHER NOTICE**

 A CodeIgniter Spark for auto-magically taking care of loading modules.

-Magic_load is a CodeIgniter Sparks library that attempts to remove all the tediousness out of loading libraries manually.
+MagicLoad is a CodeIgniter Sparks library that attempts to remove all the tediousness out of loading libraries manually.
-All you need to do is include Magic_load as the only item of your autoload config file:
+All you need to do is include MagicLoad as the only item of your autoload config file:

 	$autoload['sparks'] = array('magic_load/1.0.0');